mtw/mtw.github.io/Pelican/content/pages/index.rst

           .. raw:: html

-            <span class="m-landing-intro">``<em>I am a theoretical biochemist specializing in <strong>structural and computational RNA biology</strong>.
-My research focuses on algorithmic bioinformatics and computational genomics.
-But what truly ignites my passion is the <strong>One Health</strong> approach, a holistic strategy that recognizes the interconnectedness of human, animal, and environmental health.
-In this context, I emphasize and advocate for the pivotal role of <a href="blog/2023/Virus-Bioinformatics-Paving-the-Way-for-One-Health/">virus bioinformatics</a>.</em>''</span>
+            <span class="m-landing-intro">As a theoretical biochemist specializing in structural and <strong>computational RNA biology</strong>, my work spans algorithmic <strong>bioinformatics</strong> and computational genomics.
+I am most passionate about <a href="blog/2023/Virus-Bioinformatics-Paving-the-Way-for-One-Health/">virus bioinformatics</a>, recognizing its essential role within the <strong>One Health</strong> system, an integrative framework linking the health of humans, animals, and the environment.</span>

       .. container:: m-col-l-4  m-col-m-4 m-push-m-0 m-col-s-7 m-push-s-3 m-col-t-10 m-push-t-1